Aspects and Importance of Essential Elements in Contract Law

 Task 1

-1.1 Importance of essential elements of the contract
+1.1 Importance of Essential Elements of the Contract

-The contract is an enforceable agreement in which two parties are legally obliged to fulfil the promises made by them.
+The contract is an enforceable agreement in which two parties are legally obliged to fulfill the promises made by them.
 A contract is said to be valid if it is supported by the following elements...

 Offer

-An offer is a proposal given by one party to a specific person or to the general public to enter into legal relationship.
+An offer is a proposal given by one party to a specific person or to the general public to enter into a legal relationship.
 The offer given by the party should be specific and legally valid.
 An invitation to treat will not be considered an offer because it is merely an invitation given by a party to show their interest in the formation of a legal relationship.
 In addition to this response to an invitation is an offer in which the primary party is free to accept or reject it.
 In the given case situation Bill had given an invitation to treat to the general public for the sell of printing press.

-Contact UsOffer is important because it describes the initial terms of the contract.
+Offer is important because it describes the initial terms of the contract.
 Due to this aspect, the offer is required to be specific and certain.
 In addition to this, it must not include terms for the completion of impossible or unethical tasks.

 Acceptance

 It can be termed as consent given by the offeree on the offer made by the offeror.
 It should not be supported by any modification else it will have legal status as a counteroffer.
-Only offeree is entitled to provide acceptance.
+Only the offeree is entitled to provide acceptance.
 Acceptance is important for contractual relationships because it creates agreement between parties.
 Further, without acceptance of party agreement cannot be formed.

 Consideration